bc-anaisabel/meta_analysis_climate_restor/README.md

-# Does climate deviation from the past can predict if restoration of terrestrial ecosystems will be successful?
+# Does climate deviation can predict if restoration of terrestrial ecosystems will be successful?

 Summary: In this study I want to analyze if climate deviation has an effect in the restoration of terrestrial ecosystems.
-If climate variables have deviated considerably compared to its ‘climate normal’ values in a restoration site, the conditions for successful restoration might not exist in the same way as before.
-Consideration of past climatic conditions could provide greater insight into how rapidly and succesfully ecosystems would recover if restoration was to be done.
-Potentially helping establish priorities and improve restoration practices across different environmental conditions and locations.
+If climatic conditions have deviated from the climate normal values in which the restoration goals were established, the conditions for successful restoration might not exist in the same way as before.
+The use of existing or past reference ecosystems as restoration targets could fail in predicting how an ecosystem would respond ecologically to a certain restoration action (Millar & Woolfenden, 1999).
+In this sense if there is a relationship between climate deviation and recovery completeness and/or recovery rate, consideration of climatic conditions previous to restoration activities could potentially help establish restoration priorities.

 ## 1. Intro